 The Forteresse Royale de Chinon stands as an important part of French history.
 It was the favored residence of Henry II, who can be credited for the majority of the building we see today.

 Chinon was also were religious missionary Joan of Arc came to meet Charles VII before the crucial siege of Orléans.
-Two rooms are dedicated to Joan in the newly-renovated interior, with an exhibition of original artefacts from the 18th to 20th centuries.
+Two rooms are dedicated to Joan in the newly-renovated interior, with an exhibition of original artifacts from the 18th to 20th centuries.

 Sat high on the banks of the Vienne river, Chinon is the epitome of a castle stronghold.
 Its gardens and rocky outcrops make for an intrepid winter walk.

 With half a millennia of history between its walls, Chambord is an architectural feat and an important symbol of French power.
 François the First ordered its construction, but despite its impressive stature he never officially stayed here.
 Keeping the Chambord (with its adjoining forest) as his hunting lodge, he maintained Château de Blois and Amboise as his official royal residences.
 While the original design is linked to Italian architect Domenico da Cortona; elements, including the famous double helix staircase, were inspired by Leonardo da Vinci.